World Congress on Art Deco

 Cleveland: May 14-21, 2017

-Eighty years ago, Cleveland welcomed visitors from around the world to the Great Lakes Exposition.
-In May 2017, the Ohio city will once again open its doors to an international audience when the Fourteenth World Congress on Art Deco convenes.
-The Congress theme is Artists, Designers, and Craftsmen and the program’s lectures and site visits will examine Cleveland’s Art Deco murals, ironwork, pottery, interiors, and architecture.
-The Twentieth Century Society USA, the host organization, is still finalizing the itinerary, but here is a preview of what is anticipated.
+Over Eighty years ago, Cleveland welcomed visitors from around the world to the Great Lakes Exposition.
+In May 2017, the city of Ohio once again opened its doors to an international audience for the Fourteenth World Congress on Art Deco.
+The Congress theme Artists, Designers, and Craftsmen and the program’s lectures and site visits examined Cleveland’s Art Deco murals, ironwork, pottery, interiors, and architecture.

-The Congress will open on Sunday, May 14, with a cocktail reception in the English Oak Room, the former restaurant of the Cleveland Union Terminal, retaining its Art Deco light fixtures and ceiling details.
-Over the next week, tours will visit the Greyhound Bus Station, the Streamline Moderne former Coast Guard Station, the Guardians of Transportation on the Lorain-Carnegie (Hope Memorial) Bridge, Severance Hall, and the Art Deco Hangar, a private recreation center with an “under the sea” mural and a metal pool railing by Rose Iron Works with fish and seahorse motifs.
+The Congress opened on Sunday, May 14, with a cocktail reception in the English Oak Room, the former restaurant of the Cleveland Union Terminal, retaining its Art Deco light fixtures and ceiling details.
+Over the week, tours visited the Greyhound Bus Station, the Streamline Moderne former Coast Guard Station, the Guardians of Transportation on the Lorain-Carnegie (Hope Memorial) Bridge, Severance Hall, and the Art Deco Hangar, a private recreation center with an “under the sea” mural and a metal pool railing by Rose Iron Works with fish and seahorse motifs.
 Rose Iron Works was the source for some of the finest American Art Deco ironwork, and delegates will tour its current facility, still owned by the founding family.
-They will also visit the Western Reserve Historical Society, with an Art Deco collection that includes Rorimer-Brooks furniture, automobiles, and a Ferro enamel mural from the 1939-40 New York World’s Fair.
-Another planned highlight is a visit to the Cowan Pottery Museum, an art pottery studio known for its innovative glazes and Art Deco designs that was forced to close during the Great Depression.
+We also visited the Western Reserve Historical Society, with an Art Deco collection that includes Rorimer-Brooks furniture, automobiles, and a Ferro enamel mural from the 1939-40 New York World’s Fair.
+Another highlight was a visit to the Cowan Pottery Museum, an art pottery studio known for its innovative glazes and Art Deco designs that was forced to close during the Great Depression.

 Cincinnati: May 7-10, 2017

-The elegant French-inspired Palm Court of the Netherland Plaza hotel (now the Hilton Cincinnati Netherland Plaza) will be the site of the opening reception for the pre-Congress program in Cincinnati being planned by the Chicago Art Deco Society.
-Delegates will also tour the Art Deco Union Terminal (now the Museum Center), where glass mosaic murals by Winold Reiss depicting Cincinnati history surround the magnificent rotunda.
-Later the group will view nine additional murals representing Cincinnati industries designed by Reiss for the terminal’s concourse, now at the Duke Energy Convention Center.
-Other activities on the preliminary itinerary include visits to the Cincinnati Art Museum, the Art Deco Lunken Airport, and a Streamline Moderne former Coca-Cola Bottling Plant.
+The elegant French-inspired Palm Court of the Netherland Plaza hotel (now the Hilton Cincinnati Netherland Plaza) was the site of the opening reception for the pre-Congress program in Cincinnati.
+Delegates toured the Art Deco Union Terminal (now the Museum Center), where glass mosaic murals by Winold Reiss depicting Cincinnati history surround the magnificent rotunda.
+Later the group viewed nine additional murals representing Cincinnati industries designed by Reiss for the terminal’s concourse, now at the Duke Energy Convention Center.
+Other activities included visits to the Cincinnati Art Museum, the Art Deco Lunken Airport, and a Streamline Moderne former Coca-Cola Bottling Plant.

 Detroit: May 10-13, 2017

-The Guardian and Fisher Buildings are among the Art Deco highlights on the itinerary for the pre-Congress tour being organized by the Detroit Area Art Deco Society (DAADS).
+The Guardian and Fisher Buildings were among the Art Deco highlights on the itinerary for the pre-Congress tour.
 The forty-story Guardian is clad in orange brick and has a spectacular main lobby featuring Pewabic tiles and Rookwood pottery.
 The former banking hall on the upper lobby contains a three-story mural by Ezra Winter.
 Sculpture, mosaics, and frescoes, designed by the Hungarian-born artist Geza R. Maroti, decorate the interior of the lavish Art Deco Fisher Building, which incorporates the Mayan-inspired Fisher Theatre.
-DAADS is also working to arrange a visit to Cranbrook Academy of Art in Bloomfield Hills and a behind-the-scenes tour of the Henry Ford Museum in Dearborn to view its collection of Art Deco artifacts.

 Pittsburgh and Fallingwater: May 21-24, 2017

-Among the highlights of the post-Congress Program being hosted by the Art Deco Society of Washington is an optional tour to Fallingwater, Frank Lloyd Wright’s Modernist masterpiece in Bear Run, Pennsylvania and the nearby Kentuck Knob, a Wright-designed Usonian house from 1956.
-The Pittsburgh itinerary will include a “living history” dinner and discussion with Alan I. W. Frank, owner of the 1940 Frank House, designed by Walter Gropius with interiors by Marcel Breuer.
-The group will also ride the Monongahela Incline to learn about the adaptive reuse of the Prospect School to the Lofts at Mount Washington; visit the Carnegie Museum to view Jean Dunand’s Chariot of Aurora panels from the SS Normandie; and enjoy an evening at Kennywood amusement park, the location of the Gimbels Flyer from the 1939-40 New York World’s Fair.
-As a prelude to the 2019 World Congress in Buenos Aires, the program will close with dinner at an Argentine steakhouse.
+Among the highlights of the post-Congress Program being hosted by the Art Deco Society of Washington is a tour to Fallingwater, Frank Lloyd Wright’s Modernist masterpiece in Bear Run, Pennsylvania and the nearby Kentuck Knob, a Wright-designed Usonian house from 1956.
+The Pittsburgh itinerary included a “living history” dinner and discussion with Alan I. W. Frank, owner of the 1940 Frank House, designed by Walter Gropius with interiors by Marcel Breuer.
+The group also rode the Monongahela Incline to learn about the adaptive reuse of the Prospect School to the Lofts at Mount Washington; visited the Carnegie Museum to view Jean Dunand’s Chariot of Aurora panels from the SS Normandie; and enjoyed an evening at Kennywood amusement park, the location of the Gimbels Flyer from the 1939-40 New York World’s Fair.

 See Shanghai Deco for Yourself